DanielPNewman/DanielPNewman.github.io/_posts/2019-08-15-Global-All-weather-portfolios-investment-adventures-of-an-Aussie-couple.md

 ## Questions & Answers

-As we were trying to understand Bridgewater's All-Weather principles, some obvious questions occurred (and were flagged) to us, which we are addressed below.
+As we were trying to understand Bridgewater's All-Weather principles, some obvious questions occurred (and were flagged) to us, which are addressed below.

 Of course, we cannot comprehensively cover everything here.
 If you’re after a deeper understanding, we recommend reading Bridgewater Associates’ 2015 article ‘[Our thoughts about Risk Parity and All Weather][43]’, which addresses common questions and misconceptions about risk parity and All-Weather.